AdobeDocs/experience-manager-cloud-service.en/help/assets/collections-content-hub.md

  ![Create a new collection](assets/create-add-collection.jpg)

 Choose the collection where you need to add the asset.
-You can also search the existing collection in the search bar. <br>Select the collection (s) to which you need to add the assets and click **[!UICONTROL Add to collection]**.
+You can also search the existing collection using the search bar. <br>Select the collection (s) to which you need to add the assets and click **[!UICONTROL Add to collection]**.

 ## View collections{#view-collections}

 Navigate to the **[!UICONTROL Collections]** tab.
 To view the list of assets available in a collection, click the collection name. <br> Click the asset that you need to view within a collection. [!DNL Content Hub] displays the detailed view for the asset.
-[See asset details](#asset-properties#properties-ui).
+[See asset details](asset-properties-content-hub.md).

 <!--
 ![Asset details](assets/view-collection.jpg)